 But why should you bother?
-Is it even worth the trip?
+Is Disneyland Resort even worth the trip?

 YES!
 Read on.

 I am a Disney World fangirl.
-I’d been going to Disney World since the mid-1990s before I even thought about planning a trip to Disneyland Resort.
+I’ve been going to Disney World since the mid-1990s before I even thought about planning a trip to Disneyland Resort.